weilbith/dotfiles/README.md

 mode is not set.
 Therefore it is necessary to first resume the machine with `vagrant resume && vagrant ssh`.

+If there is the need to verify a setup visually like if a xorg configuration works well, the command `make test-vagrant-gui` can be used to restart the virtual machine with a graphical interface.
+The default login is user-name and password `vagrant`.

 Unfortunately can't Ansible handle breaking changes.
 While it is idempotent it does not automatically clean up old runs according to a diff with a more recent version.
 So if there are breaking changes necessary, it is advised to recreate